ScooterStuff/textNER/README.md

 ```
 The script will train the NER model using the provided data and save it to the ./ner_model directory.

 ## Customization
 You can customize the training process by modifying the train_ner function in the script.
-Parameters such as the model directory (model_dir), the training data (new_data), and the number of training iterations (n_iter) can be adjusted to suit your needs.
+Parameters such as the model directory (model_dir), the training data (new_data), the number of training iterations (n_iter) can be adjusted to suit your needs and the dropout rate (drop).

 # Testing